pleaseRedo/Point-Cloud-Renconstruction-and-Camera-Calibration/README.md

 # reconstruction

-NOTE: Before doing reconstruction, please make sure you can camera and projector's extrinsic ans intrinsic matrices.
+NOTE: Before doing reconstruction, please make sure you have obtained your camera and projector's extrinsic and intrinsic matrices.

 Running reconstruction is simple, just calling function reconstruction(path,prefix,first,digits,suffix,outputName,use_calibration).